The Coffey Blog

 Healthcare marketing trends to watch

 There are many digital trends to be aware of in 2017.
 We're highlighting the five below as essential for healthcare marketers to be aware of—and act on.

 1. User experience comes first.
 This trend is the foundation for many of the others listed here, which is why we're putting it first.
 As the competition for people's digital attention grows, it's crucial that your online presence is more than just a check of the box.
 In 2017, hospitals and healthcare organizations who succeed digitally will be the ones that make sure every piece of their online strategy, from website design to the content in e-newsletters, is created with healthcare consumers in mind.

 Action step: If it's been more than a year since you evaluated your website's design or content, it's time for an audit now.
 Internal audits are a good place to start, but it's often helpful to bring in an outside team with experience in healthcare websites to evaluate your site and provide recommendations based on industry best practices.
-To learn more about Coffey's website audits, call 888.805.9101 or email us.
+To learn more, call 888.805.9101 or email us.

 2. Hospital websites go from mobile-optimized to mobile-first.
 For many healthcare organizations, the move to mobile has so far just involved developing a responsive website.